nano-byte/code-generation/doc/index.md

 myClass.WriteToFile("MyClass.cs");
 ```

-Take a look at the documentation for \ref NanoByte.CodeGeneration.CSharpClass "CSharpClass" and \ref NanoByte.CodeGeneration.CSharpInterface "CSharpInterface" to discover more features.
+Take a look at the documentation for <xref:NanoByte.CodeGeneration.CSharpClass> and <xref:NanoByte.CodeGeneration.CSharpInterface> to discover more features.